floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 languages must agree on how the content of the data structure is layed out in memory, with all the alignment and padding rules that come with it.
-And every change to the source structure, like changing the type or order of struct field must be tracked precisely in the language binding, otherwise hard to debug errors will result.
+And every change to the source structure, like changing the type or order of struct fields must be tracked precisely in the language binding, otherwise hard to debug errors will result.

 ## Manually maintained language bindings are problematic